juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 2. Technology Sources Used to be able to make the App

-ChatGPT Plus (AI tool) - Assisted in every step of the app’s creation: algorithm benchmarking, prediction, creating the kanban board, coding (with comments), debugging, report creation (including ReadMe file), survey creation, and data analysis.
+ChatGPT Plus (AI tool) - Assisted in every step of the app’s creation: ideas generation, algorithm benchmarking, prediction, creating the kanban board, coding (with comments), debugging, report creation (including ReadMe file), survey creation, and data analysis.

 Canva Pro (digital branding) - Used to design professional-looking progress reports, the PlayAnalytics logo, and the final presentation deck